JackMillen/Macropad/README.md

   2. Run "shell:startup"
   3. Copy Macropad.exe into the folder
   4. DONE
+## Test Firmware
+When I was wiring the Macropad, I wanted to test the connections so I made a test program that just spits out sensor values over serial so they can be read by software like PuTTY or Arduino IDE.
+This helps find hardware issues with the Button Matrix and Rotary Encoders.
+Since I haven't uploaded wiring diagrams yet it probably isn't too useful
 ## Parts List
 - 1x Big Wheel.stl
 - 1x Top.stl